SourangshuGhosh/Basic-Linear-Algebra-Subprograms/blas0/README.md

 BLAS0 is a FORTRAN77 library which contains auxilliary functions for the Basic Linear Algebra Subprograms (BLAS).

 ## Licensing:
-The computer code and data files made available on this web page are distributed under the MIT license.
+The computer code and data files made available on this web page are distributed under the MIT license by Sourangshu Ghosh

+## Author:

+Sourangshu Ghosh

 ## Reference:
 Charles Lawson, Richard Hanson, David Kincaid, Fred Krogh,